BaohaoLiao/SAGE/README.md

 <img alt="logo" src="assets/training_dynamics.png" width="800">
 </div>

-Among all methods, SAGE retain the on-policy property of GRPO, having a similar entropy scale.
-The learning from hard prompts promotes exploration, with the response length growing steadily for various LLMs.
+Among all methods, SAGE retains the on-policy property of GRPO, having a similar entropy scale.
+And the learning from hard prompts promotes exploration, with the response length growing steadily for various LLMs.

 ## 📦 Installation